-Many women hope their periods will slow down, lighten then stop at menopause… but unfortunately, this isn’t always the case.
-Though they can space out, heavy periods in menopause can very often become more frequent and heavy for many women.
+Many women hope their periods will slow down, lighten and then stop at menopause… but unfortunately, this isn’t always the case.
+Though they can space out, periods in menopause can very often become more frequent and heavy for many women.

 In this short video, our Consultant Gynaecologist Anne Henderson explains why periods can get heavier and during perimenopause, periods get closer together, and what options are available to help you manage troublesome periods.

 Did you know?
 If you want to help to reduce troublesome periods, you might want to try organic sanitary protection.
 Anne also suggests keeping within the healthy BMI range, as fat actually produces oestrogen, which can make periods heavier.